 This year, the biggest change is that the TrueEarnings Card from American Express has been discontinued.
 In its place, I’ve included two other options that you’ll find further down the page.

 Look for a cash back card that is likely to provide you with maximum rewards in the spending categories you use most.
 These credit cards are most effective when you use them to make every day purchases, and then pay off the balance each month.

 Scotiabank Momentum VISA Infinite Card – The Scotia Momentum VISA Infinite card is designed to reward you for your every day purchases.
 I believe it’s the best credit card available in Canada and it’s the card I use for all my regular purchases and bill payments.
 You receive a full 4% cash back on gas station and grocery store purchases.
 Additionally, you receive 2% cash back on your recurring payments and on drug store purchases.
 All other purchases earn 1% cash back.
 There is a 21-day grace period before interest starts accruing.
-The Scotia Momentum VISA Infinite Card comes with a 19.99% AIR on purchases and 21.99% AIR on cash advances.
+The Scotia Momentum VISA Infinite Card comes with a 19.99% interest rate on purchases and 21.99% interest rate on cash advances.